Photon-HDF5/photon-hdf5/docs/phdata.rst

 -----------

 The **/setup** group contains information about the measurement setup.
+It should always be present, unless for technical/debug or calibration data (a notable example is a file containing only detectors' dark counts).
-The following 7 fields are mandatory:
+When setup is present, the following 7 fields are mandatory:

 - **num_pixels**: (integer) total number of detector pixels.
 For example, for a single-spot 2-color smFRET measurement using 2 single-pixel SPADs as